redhat-na-ssa/gpu-workshop/README-parallel.md

 The gap in the curves represents the cost associated with updating the weights during gradient descent between the nodes.

 ### Openshift/Kubernetes Microservices
+  - How
-  - Deploy as jobs via Helm charts
+    - Deploy python scripts as Kubernetes jobs via Helm charts
+  - Value:
+    - A central platform for large scale ML model training.
-  - Benefits:
+    - Maximize GPU efficiency
-    - GPUs can be shared and only locked when the job runs.
+      - GPUs are locked only during job execution.

 This work is based on NVIDIA's excellent [Data Parallelism Workshop](https://www.nvidia.com/en-us/training/instructor-led-workshops/train-deep-learning-models-on-multi-gpus/)